pfunks/TCTest/test_faq.md

 ## Will 1 SBD always be worth $1 USD?

+## Can I sell goods and services on Steemit?

+You cannot sell items directly on Steemit.com, but you can list them on the third-party website https://www.peerhub.com/.
+You can accept payment in Steem Dollars or STEEM, and have the option to advertise your items through Steemit blog posts.

 ## What is Powering Down and Powering Up?

 Powering Down - If you have Steem Power, you can begin to Power Down to obtain Steem.
 The system will transfer 1/13 of your Steem Power, to Steem each week for three months (13 weeks).